-At least 1-3 days before your scheduled delivery, you should check to make sure there are no obstacles in the delivery path.
-Beginning at the road, walk down the path that you expect your new building to travel and remove any obstacles that may keep your building from traveling safely to its new home.
+At least 1-3 days prior to your scheduled delivery, you should check to make sure there are no obstacles in the delivery path fo your wooden storage building.
+Beginning at the road, walk down the path that you expect your new storage building to travel and remove any obstacles that may keep your wooden storage building from traveling safely to its new home.
 This may include tree branches, fence posts, lawn ornaments, picnic tables, etc. Be prepared to warn your delivery expert about any low hanging wires or potential obstacles that can’t be removed.

 Tip: If it is impossible to enter your backyard with the building size that you need, you can ask your storage shed builder about build-on-site options.